open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - An *Aggregation Temporality* of delta or cumulative.
 - A flag denoting whether the Sum is [monotonic](https://en.wikipedia.org/wiki/Monotonic_function).
-In the case of metrics, this usually means the sum is always increasing.
+In this case of metrics, this means the sum is nominally increasing, which we assume without loss of generality.
+  - For delta monotonic sums, this means the reader should expect non-negative values.
+  - For cumulative monotonic sums, this means the reader should expect values that are not less than the previous value.
 - A set of data points, each containing:
   - An independent set of Attribute name-value pairs.
   - A time window (of `(start, end]`) time for which the Sum was calculated.